tookdes/tesla_dashcam/README.rst

     Advanced encoding settings:
       Advanced options for encoding

       --no-gpu              Disable use of GPU acceleration.
-Default on Apple Silicon Mac and on Non-MACs.
       --gpu                 Use GPU acceleration.
-Default on Intel Macs.
-                            Note: ffmpeg currently seems to have issues on Apple Silicon with GPU acceleration, --no-gpu might need to be set to produce video.
-                            --gpu_type has to be provided as well on Non-Macs when enabling this parameter (default: False) --gpu_type {nvidia,intel,qsv,rpi,vaapi}
-                            Type of graphics card (GPU) in the system.
-This determines the encoder that will be used.This parameter is mandatory if --gpu is provided on Non-Macs. (default: None)
       --no-faststart        Do not enable flag faststart on the resulting video files.
 Use this when using a network share and errors occur during encoding. (default: False)
       --quality {LOWEST,LOWER,LOW,MEDIUM,HIGH}
                             Define the quality setting for the video, higher quality means bigger file size but might not be noticeable. (default: LOWER)